earthsong

 A speaker and co-host of How Do You Human, Kingsya explores themes of vulnerability, masculinity, healing, and heart-centered living.
 His training includes the South Carolina School of Healing Arts, Acupressure Institute, Institute for Integrative Nutrition, Coaching Practicum Intensive, and Hakalau Immersion on the Big Island, HI, among others.

-• Earthsong Festival Keeper & Facilitator
+• Earthsong Gathering Keeper & Facilitator

 Depth-Oriented Somatic, Therapeutic & Spiritual Practitioner